emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 - etc.

 \2.
 Raw-SQL can not use inheritance without `parsing <https://pypi.python.org/pypi/sqlparse>`__ (for example, to change the ORDER DY clause), this usually entails full copying of the Raw-SQL if you want to change a small its part.
-You have to support the each copy of the Raw-SQL separately, that makes the support a more difficult.
+You have to support each copy of the Raw-SQL separately, that makes the support a more difficult.
 However, at leisure I had wrote the simplest `mini-builder, which represents the Raw-SQL query in the form of a multilevel list of Raw-SQL pieces <http://sqlbuilder.readthedocs.io/en/latest/#short-manual-for-sqlbuilder-mini>`__.
-This approach allows you to build conditionally-compound SQL-queries and preserves the readability of Raw-SQL.
+This approach allows you to build conditionally-compound SQL-queries and also preserves the readability of Raw-SQL.

 \3.
 I often had to see diffs of Version Control System with several hundred lines among the files with Raw-SQL just because a new attribute was added to the model.
 This has the signs of "Divergent Change" [#fnr]_ and "Shotgun Surgery" [#fnr]_.
 This is because Raw-SQL queries contain many duplicate expressions.
 And it is also true the rule "G5: Duplication" [#fncc]_ ("Duplicated Code" [#fnr]_).
 SQLBuilder allows you to avoid this problem, because it keeps all metadata of the query (for example the list of fields) in the single place.

 \4.
-When the concept of Raw-SQL is used, the methods which make the query usually accept the selection criteria as arguments of the method which contain the plain values.
+When the concept of Raw-SQL is used, the method to create query usually accepts the selection criteria in the form of method's arguments with plain values.
-If you need add yet another selection criteria or field, you have to change interface of the methods (or add yet another ones), which violates the `Open/Closed Principle`_ and has signs of "Divergent Change" [#fnr]_ and "Shotgun Surgery" [#fnr]_.
+When you need add yet another selection criteria or field, you have to change interface of the method (or add yet another method), but this violates the `Open/Closed Principle`_ and has signs of "Divergent Change" [#fnr]_ and "Shotgun Surgery" [#fnr]_.

-This issue should be solved by using "`Introduce Parameter Object`_" [#fnr]_ in the form of the class Criteria of pattern `Query Object`_.
+This issue should be solved by using "`Introduce Parameter Object`_" [#fnr]_ in form of class Criteria of pattern `Query Object`_.
 In this case all selection criteria would be encapsulated in the single composite object (see `Composite pattern`_).
-This approach also eliminates the conditions from the methods, and fulfill the "`Replace Conditional with Polymorphism`_" [#fnr]_.
+This approach also eliminates conditions from the methods, and fulfills the "`Replace Conditional with Polymorphism`_" [#fnr]_.

 A human operates objects in his imagination (and in the program code).
 The sorting method and its direction - characterize the state of the object.